shark-hunter-live/Acme-Search/README.md

 # AcmeSearch Agent (acmesearchd)

+IMPORTANT NOTE:

+vunreabilty related to code execution has been solved in previous versions you could add <> symbols and can execute whatever command you want

+>> ping 1.1.1.1 <> ls
+>> /home /sys /bin

+update your service to make sure this won't repeat

 **AcmeSearch Agent** is a small, lightweight search/diagnostics agent intended for internal use on server fleets.
 It exposes a simple TCP control interface (plain-text CLI) for ad-hoc log searching and basic network diagnostics.